 5. Colocation Data Center

-China Unicom, one of the largest retail colocation data center
+China Unicom, one of the largest retail colocation data centers

 Example: China Unicom’s Global Center data center in Hong Kong